Deschênes Commission: Commission

 The terms of reference for the commission were:"To conduct such investigations regarding alleged war criminals in Canada, including whether any such persons are now resident in Canada and when and how they obtained entry to Canada, as in the opinion of the Commissioner are necessary in order to enable him to report to the Governor in Council his recommendations and advice relating to what further action might be taken in Canada to bring to justice such alleged war criminals who might be residing within Canada, including recommendations as to what legal means are now available to bring to justice any such persons in Canada, or whether and what legislation might be adopted by the Parliament of Canada to ensure that war criminals are brought to justice and made to answer for their crimes."The commission was given wide powers to collect evidence, and required to report its findings and recommendations by December 31, 1985, but was granted several extensions during its investigation.
 The final report, dated December 30, 1986, was then tabled in the House of Commons on March 12, 1987.

 The creation of the commission and allegations had raised tensions and placed the Jewish community against the Ukrainian and other eastern European and Baltic communities.
 The Ukrainian and other communities were represented by the Civil Liberties Commission (CLC), which later became the Ukrainian Canadian Civil Liberties Association.
 The CLC was created in February 1985 by the Ukrainian Canadian Committee and several other eastern European and Baltic community organizations for the purpose of lobbying and interacting with the Deschênes Commission.
-It was chaired by Toronto lawyer John Gregorovich.
+It was chaired by Toronto lawyer John B. Gregorovich.
 The stated goals of the CLC were the following: